bq/ipa-resigner/README.md

 ##Usage
  1. Generate one distribution certificate in the member center (http://developer.apple.com -> `Member Center` -> `Certificates, Identifiers & Profiles`)
- 2. Import the new certificate in the Keychain of your MAC: be sure to keep the Keychain clean and remove old certificates.
+ 2. Import the new certificate in the Keychain of your Mac: be sure to keep the Keychain clean and remove old certificates.
  3. Generate the proviosining profile for the previous certificate.
     1. In the `Member Center` create a new provisioning profile for AppStore Distribution.
 In case you want to install the new IPA through iTunes in your devices, remember that you should use an Adhoc provisioning profile.
-    2. Download the new file (i.e. the previously provisioning profile generated) and store it in a known location of your MAC
+    2. Download the new file (i.e. the previously provisioning profile generated) and store it in a known location of your Mac
  4. Run the script with the following parameters:
 	`sh resign.sh /path/to/ipa /path/to/provisioning_profile Adhoc:YES|NO`